Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Regulators

-One source of commutative monoids in simplicial sets are nerves of symmetric monoidal categories.
-In fact, the nerve functor $\Nerve:\Nerve(\Cat)[W^{-1}]\to \Nerve(\sSet)[W^{-1}]$ is symmetric monoidal with respect to the cartesian structures and therefore induces a transformation
+One source of commutative monoids in simplicial sets are the nerves of symmetric monoidal categories.
+In general, a symmetric monoidal category can be considered as a commutative monoid in the $2$-category {of categories} $\Cat_{2}$.
+If the associator and symmetry transformations are not given by identities, then it is not a commutative monoid in the {1}-category {of categories} $\Cat$.
+But it gives rise to a commutative monoid in the $\infty$-category $\Nerve(\Cat)[W^{-1}]$ with its cartesian structure, where $W$ is the class of categorical equivalences.
+Following the notation for simplicial sets, we will also use the notation $\CommMon$ instead of $\CAlg$ for commutative monoids in $\Nerve(\Cat)[W^{-1}]$.
+The nerve functor $\Nerve:\Nerve(\Cat)[W^{-1}]\to \Nerve(\sSet)[W^{-1}]$ is symmetric monoidal with respect to the cartesian structures and therefore induces a transformation